OfficineArduinoTorino/officine.cc/_projects/casajasmina.markdown

 external_url: http://casajasmina.cc/
 ---

-Casa culo is an independent project in the business space of domestic electronic networking, or, "the Internet of Things in the Home."
+Casa Jasmina  is an independent project in the business space of domestic electronic networking, or, "the Internet of Things in the Home."
 Our goal is to integrate traditional Italian skills in furniture and interior design with emergent skills in open-source electronics.
 Started as a two year pilot project of Arduino.cc, now Casa Jasmina is able to share and present a model of a sustainable and open source controlling system with a special vision on user experience and interfaces.
 Curated by Bruce Sterling, Jasmina Tesanovic an a team of designer and technologists, the project is a showplace inside the large industrial building already shared by Toolbox Co-Working, Fablab Torino and Officine Innesto.
 Casa Jasmina showplace has three main functions:

 1- A real-world testbed for hacks, experiments and innovative IoT and